 We cultivate stakeholder relationships that are thoughtful, inclusive and responsive to our stakeholders’ needs and diverse interests, especially communities on the Afungi peninsula in the Palma District, the location where we are working to develop an LNG park with Area 1 participants.

 Our engagement activities in Mozambique extend to information events, open house events, participation in industry and multi-stakeholder platforms and discussions, as well as participation in industry fairs, national and international gas conferences and summits.
-More than 300 participants representing the national and provincial Government, national directorates and institutions, donor agencies, foreign embassies, development organizations, civil society, engineering and construction companies, academic institutions, media representatives, small- and medium-sized enterprises and many other role-players in the oil and natural gas industry recently attended open houses hosted by Anadarko to learn more about the Project and engage in meaningful conversations.
+Hundreds of participants representing the national and provincial Government, national directorates and institutions, donor agencies, foreign embassies, development organizations, civil society, engineering and construction companies, academic institutions, media representatives, small- and medium-sized enterprises and many other role-players in the oil and natural gas industry recently attended open houses hosted by Anadarko to learn more about the Project and engage in meaningful conversations.

 On a local level, Anadarko is making a concerted effort is made to engage communities who will be directly affected by the construction of the LNG park, specifically those who will need to be resettled.
 Participatory engagement processes provide communities the opportunity to voice their recommendations, preferences, needs and concerns regarding the resettlement process, and ensure that they have access to information on the nature of the LNG development, the extent of potential impacts resulting from the development, how impacts will be mitigated and managed, and benefits they will experience as part of the development of the LNG park.